Purbach (crater): Description

+On the lunar geologic timescale, this crater dates to the Pre-Nectarian epoch.
 The outer wall of Purbach is heavily worn, with the most intact section being along the east and northeast sides.
 The shared rim between Purbach and Regiomontanus is incised and rugged.
 The wall is distorted along the western edge, giving the appearance of a double rim, with the second rim distended towards the west.
 The northern wall is almost completely destroyed, and somewhat irregular Purbach G lies across the northwest rim.